Zixuan-Qiao/I2C_drivers/README.md

 A collection of linux kernel drivers developed for I2C sensors.

 ## Introduction
-For most included sensors, two different drivers are developed: a char device driver that provides interface to user-space and an I2C client driver that is more consistent with Linux conventions.
+For some included sensors, two different drivers are developed: a char device driver that provides interface to user-space and an I2C client driver that is more consistent with Linux conventions.